BU-DiSC/CS660-Fall2024-pa/docs/pa3.md

 The `aggregate` operations implement basic SQL aggregates with a GROUP BY clause.
 You should implement the five SQL aggregates (`COUNT`, `SUM`, `AVG`, `MIN`, `MAX`) and support grouping.
 You only need to support aggregates over a single field, and grouping by a single field.
+If there is no grouping, the aggregate should return a single tuple with one field.

 ## JoinPredicate